EivindArvesen/react-workshop/exercise-4/README.md

 #### `mapDispatchToProps`

 This function receives the `dispatch` function as the first parameter.
 As mentioned earlier when we explained actions, we use the `dispatch` function to dispatch actions (side effects) to the Redux store.
-In this example, we _map the `onDeleteTodo`-prop to a function that takes an todo-ID and dispatch the `deleteTodo` action to the store with that ID_.
+In this example, we _map the `onDeleteTodo`-prop to a function that takes a todo-ID and dispatch the `deleteTodo` action to the store with that ID_.

 If there are tiny explosions in your head right now, that's ok :) We'll get there!

 #### Containers vs. Components

 With the introduction of Redux, a naming convention of `FooContainer` and `FooComponent` was suggested by the community in order to separate the glue-logic from the visual DOM elements.
-Confusingly enough, they opted to use the _Component_ terminology for this as well, even though everything we make in React is already an "React Component"...
+Confusingly enough, they opted to use the _Component_ terminology for this as well, even though everything we make in React is already a "React Component"...

 The TL;DR version is this:

 - _Containers_ are concerned with how things work and connects, and does not render DOM layouts.
-We typically use this as the example above, to glue React and Redux together, then just pass everything over to an _Component_.
+We typically use this as the example above, to glue React and Redux together, then just pass everything over to a _Component_.
 - _Components_ are concerned with how things look.
 They are typically as simple and stupid as possible, only receiving data through props and returns JSX.

 In this workshop, we'll use the naming conventions used in the workshop authors' work projects.
 This is not necessarily how you'd see components named everywhere else, or an acknowledged community naming practice.
 Nonetheless, we find it to be declarative and working well: